centrica-engineering/nucleus-docs/docs/components/ns-timeline-event.md

 Some icons are special and automatically reserved for use only with a particular status, such as Complete tick, Action required arrow, Warning triangle, and Error diamond.
 These show on all the variants of 'overview decoration'.

-### Heading, Summary and Event count
+### Heading, summary and step count

-There is provision for a Heading to describe what process the timeline is showing.
+There is provision for a heading to describe what process the timeline is showing.
 This can be left blank if it has already been made clear in an ns-landmark above it to avoid duplication.

-You can also add a Summary to manage expectations
+You can also add a summary to manage expectations
 >eg. 2 days until your appointment

-In addition to this, you can also display information on the number of events using Step count.
+In addition to this, you can also display information on the number of events using step count.
 You can have up to 10 steps in a process and show how many have been completed so far.
 >eg. 1 of 6 steps completed

 ### Showing additional information